Pranav188/gradusAI/README.md

 # gradusAI
 GradusAI is a Chrome extension that helps students solve LeetCode problems more effectively.
+Recognizing that official hints can often be confusing and create more ambiguity, the extension integrates the Google Gemini API directly into the LeetCode interface to provide clearer, more contextual guidance.
+It offers two levels of assistance: a quick revision of the problem's core concepts based on its official tags, and a detailed, step-by-step logical guide to the solution's algorithm.
+By focusing on the thought process rather than the final code, GradusAI fosters genuine understanding and empowers users to improve their problem-solving skills.

 ## Setup Instructions